Admission Requirements

 DAT scores must be received by Western University by the November 1 application deadline.

 CDA/ADA scores could take up to 8 weeks to be released, so applicants are advised to plan accordingly.
-Please contact CDA/ADA directly for information regarding their timeline for release of results.
+Please contact CDA/ADA directly for information regarding their timeline for release of electronic results to ensure they are received by our application deadline.

-DAT must be written and scores received within the two years prior to the November 1 application deadline.
+DAT must be written within the two years prior to the application deadline and the scores must be received by the November 1 application deadline.

 Eligible Scores

-• Only the most recent DAT, written within the eligible time period, will be used.
+- Only the most recent DAT, written within the eligible time period, will be used.
+DAT results are kept on file for the duration of their eligibility period (2 years).

 Specific information and registration materials concerning DAT are available at the Canadian Dental Association website or the American Dental Association website.